paramraghavan/go/README.md

 - https://pkg.go.dev/std

 ## Is go compiled or interpreted.
 Is it VM based
+- Go is a compiled language.
+- This means we must run our source code files through a compiler, which reads source code and generates a binary, or executable, file that is used to run the program
+- It is syntactically similar to C, but also has memory safety, garbage collection, structural typing, and CSP-style concurrency.

+## Concurrency and Go
+- Supports two styles (why?):
+  – Communicating sequential processes (CSP) use communication as synchronization primitive – Shared memory multithreading uses locks

 ## Setup
 - Intall Go toolchain.
 I has - build, dependencies - like third party libraries, profile code, application tracng/debugging, test, documentation